-Evaluation Criteria Response Lead to a long-term decrease in the size of a species No. This species was not recorded during the field survey program despite the use of recommended survey methods.
+Evaluation Criteria Response Lead to a long-term No. decrease in the size of a species This species was recorded once during the field survey program (a mature female with joey) in narrow-leaved ironbark (Eucalyptus crebra).
 Desktop records in the region are scarce and generally >50 years old.
 Hunting practices within and surrounding Rockhampton in the early 1900s are known to have severely reduced the regional population and recovery has been very slow.
-Only a small number of transient individuals are likely to utilise the Study Area at one time.
+Only a small, low-density population of the species is likely to inhabit the Study Area.
 As described in Section 1.2.2.6 of Appendix E of Attachment B4 (Assessment of Matters of National Environmental Significance), these individuals are conservatively considered to constitute an important population as they may be important for maintaining genetic diversity or have the potential to act as a source population.
-A maximum of 646.7 ha of potential koala habitat will be directly impacted for construction of the Project, including 641.6 ha suitable for breeding, foraging and dispersal and 5.1 ha of potential climate refugia.
+A maximum of 646.9 ha of potential koala habitat will be directly impacted for construction of the Project, including 641.6 ha suitable for breeding, foraging and dispersal and 5.3 ha of potential climate refugia.
 Potential habitat for koala dominates the Study Area and is not considered unique or high quality due to the ongoing disturbance from cattle grazing, weeds and pests.
 Potential habitat associated with the non-remnant vegetation communities especially, is highly disturbed and in places contains a low abundance of koala food trees.
 Within the wider region potential habitat is likely to occur extensively and include areas of higher quality particularly in protected areas such as the adjacent State Forests.
 The extent of habitat that will remain following the construction of the Project is of the magnitude and quality to support a much larger population than is currently expected to occur.
 Noting this, any population present is expected to continue to persist within the region regardless of the Project.
 Indirect impacts on the species as a result of the Project are anticipated to be limited, as the Project is unlikely to exacerbate predatory pest populations or vehicle strikes with the suite of general mitigation measures proposed including speed limits and pest monitoring.
 Nonetheless, koala specific measures including pre-clearance survey requirements are also proposed and will be captured in one or multiple Project management plans.
-Given the potential absence or infrequent use of the modelled habitat by this species as well as the implementation of Project management plans, a long-term decrease in the size of a Reduce the area of population is unlikely to result from the Project.
-No. occupancy of a population As stated in the species' Conservation Advice, the area of occupancy for the koala is estimated at 19,428 km and is contracting.
+Given the presence of a small, low-density population of the species within the Study Area as well as the implementation of mitigation measures and Project management plans, a long-term decrease in the size of a population is unlikely to result from the Project.
+Reduce the area of No. occupancy of the species As stated in the species' Conservation Advice, the area of occupancy for the koala is estimated at 19,428 km 2 and is contracting.
 It is noted that the area of occupancy may be potentially overstated given the low resolution in the mapping methodology used by the Commonwealth (2 km x 2 km grid).